argusswift/YOLOv4-pytorch/README.md

 ```bash
 pip3 install -r requirements.txt --user
 ```
-This script will also download the default networks and set-up the environment.

-**Note:** The install script has been tested on an Ubuntu 18.04 system.
+**Note:** The install script has been tested on an Ubuntu 18.04 system and Window 10.
 In case of issues, check the [detailed installation instructions](INSTALL.md).

 ## Prepared work